kloimhardt/clj-tiles/README.md

 # clj-tiles: Competence before Comprehension
 ## Features
-* Visual programming at university level for STEM students
+* Visual programming for STEM students at university level
 * Stop to cradle notes on silent paper, solve graphical puzzles in the browser
 * Over 100 puzzles represent executable code in web-development, algebra, physics
 * Live coding for tutors without any need for experience in software development
-* Learn functional notation to your inner child where programming feels like using a formula editor
+* Doing science "in functions" becomes as easy as using a formula editor
 * Get Wordle inspired feedback
 * Load more puzzles from the web with the built in parser

-As a mixture of a formula editor, Wordle and Scratch, clj-tiles is for every student who, at a young age, has been gotten hooked as a Princess of Science (see the episode with Prof. Johanna Pirker on ZDFtivi).
+Being a mixture of formula editor, Wordle and Scratch, clj-tiles is for every student who, at a young age, has been gotten hooked as a Princess of Science (see the episode with Prof. Johanna Pirker on ZDFtivi).

 External links: [ZDFtivi](https://www.zdf.de/kinder/princess-of-science/diy-spielentwicklung-100.html), [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics), [Scratch](https://scratch.mit.edu), [Wordle](https://www.nytimes.com/games/wordle/index.html), [Mathlive formula editor](https://cortexjs.io/mathlive)